-- 1.2 The Perth and Kinross Community Plan 2013-2023 and Perth and Kinross Council Corporate Plan 2013/2018 set out five strategic objectives: - (i) Giving every child the best start in life; - (ii) Developing educated, responsible and informed citizens; - (iii) Promoting a prosperous, inclusive and sustainable economy; - (iv) Supporting people to lead independent, healthy and active lives; and - (v) Creating a safe and sustainable place for future generations.
+- 1.2 This section sets out how the proposals relate to the achievement of the Council's Corporate Plan Objectives. - (i) Giving every child the best start in life;

+- (ii) Developing educated, responsible and informed citizens; - (iii) Promoting a prosperous, inclusive and sustainable economy; - (iv) Supporting people to lead independent, healthy and active lives; and - (v) Creating a safe and sustainable place for future generations.

-This report relates to Objective No (i) Giving every child the best start in life.
+This report relates to Objective No. (i).

-1.3 The report also links to the Education & Children's Services Policy Framework in respect of the following key policy area: Change and Improvement
+- 1.3 The report also links to the Education & Children's Services Policy Framework in respect of the following key policy area:

+- Change and Improvement

-2. Resource Implications
+- 2. Resource Implications